ayushxx7/dotfiles/README.md

 ### How to setup:
 1. Make sure you have at least version 8.2 December 2019 release of Vim or higher.
-   - Chocolatey can be used: `choco install vim`
+   - Chocolatey can be used: `choco install vim` *Note: you may need to remove previous installation of Vim as it might interfere with this method.
+(The config might still be picked from the previous installation as choco installs in %userdir%/tools)
 2. Clone this repo: `git clone https://github.com/ayushxx7/dotfiles`
 3. Run `run.bat` file with `Admin Priveleges`.
 This will
    - Setup my vim config